Pylons/deform/contributing.md

 #### Xvfb

-Xvfb is a X virtual framebuffer to run graphics in memory and on a server instead of forwarding the display to a desktop display using X11 forwarding and Xwindows. macOS web browsers do not X11 and therefore do not need Xvfb.
+Xvfb is a X virtual framebuffer to run graphics in memory and on a server instead of forwarding the display to a desktop display using X11 forwarding and Xwindows. macOS web browsers do not use X11 and therefore do not need Xvfb.
 However Linux systems require it.
 Install Xvfb on Linux (Debian).